There is often a myth about Ramadan being the low season for businesses. Well, not if you’re doing it right.

 Instead of using the usal Whatsapp, check out WhatsApp for Business:

-Xinch, our Digital Marketing Quantum Degree Instructor mentioned that the change in Facebook’s algorithm since the start of 2018, there is now much more emphasis on engagement.
+Xinch, Head of Marketing at Storehub, mentioned that the change in Facebook’s algorithm since the start of 2018, there is now much more emphasis on engagement.

 Focus on organic share rates to hype up your content and increase volume of engagement.
 Engagement is one key metric to determine if a post is truly meaningful to your audience.
 And now that you know how Ramadan can be a season to share and post meaningful content, it’s time for you to start thinking about what you can do for your brand and your business.